RubenGlez/supaclipboard/README.md

 ## Browser Support

-SupaClipboard is designed to work in most modern browsers.
+supaclipboard is designed to work in most modern browsers.
 For older browsers, make sure to test and implement necessary polyfills.

 ## Contributing